loaalobo/random_gradient/README.md

 https://loaalobo.github.io/random_gradient/

-This exercise has been done by me (with some changes) from the course "The Complete Web Developer in 2022: Zero to Mastery".
+This exercise has been done by me from the course "The Complete Web Developer in 2022: Zero to Mastery".
 The challenge was:

 1. Write code so that the colour inputs match the background generated on the first page load.